Protocol Serialization and Deserialization¶

 is a type that is used to define structural subtyping.
 For example, the

-and two valid implementations of it:
+following shows a Protocol and two valid implementations of it:

 class ExampleProtocol(Protocol):